Thermal Properties of Plastics | The Ultimate Guide

 Continues Service Temprature

-Continuous service temperature is the temperature at which a material can perform assuredly in a long-term application.
-Over the temperature limit, the mechanical and electrical properties of the material will start degrading over a period of time.
+Continuous service temperature is when a material can perform assuredly in a long-term application.
+Over the temperature limit, the mechanical and electrical properties of the material will start degrading over time.

 The crucial factors affecting the continuous service temperature of many materials are – time and loading levels and additives and reinforcements used in the formations.